Alberta accuses Ottawa of ‘bad-faith tactics’ in 2026 Olympics talks

 Ceci told reporters at the NDP convention in Edmonton that the province’s pledge of $700 million for the Olympics was based on a federal commitment of $1.75 billion in 2018 dollars, and followed weeks of negotiations with Ottawa and Calgary.

-Ceci says his government’s $700 million figure is firm because Alberta has other important priorities like hospitals, schools and roads.
+The province’s $700 million figure is firm, Ceci said, because Alberta has other important priorities like hospitals, schools and roads.

-“Yesterday, we found out through the media that the federal government is moving the goalpost in the fourth quarter and negotiating through the media,” Ceci said.
+“Yesterday, we found out through the media that the federal government is moving the goalpost in the fourth quarter and negotiating through the media,” he said.

 “If they put the goalposts back, we’re happy to keep talking, but we’re not going to engage in these kind of bad-faith tactics.”